 Mrs. Popoff also spent time at Mendham with Madame Ouspensky and participated in group work with Mr. Nyland, serving for some time as his secretary.
 She later wrote a book, Gurdjieff Group Work with Wilhem Nyland, where she writes, among other things, about Mr. Nyland’s practice of delivering introductory lectures on the Work to new people.
 In later years, Mrs. Popoff also worked with Lord Pentland, Madame de Salzmann, John Bennett, and Michel de Salzmann.
 She also visited groups conducted by Nathalie de Salzmann and those established in Mexico by Christopher Freemantle.

-In the late 1960s and early 1970s, Madame de Hartmann encouraged her to write about her experiences with Gurdjieff and Ouspensky, and to work with the growing number of young people who were finding their way to the Work.
+In the late 1960s and early 1970s, Madame de Hartmann encouraged her to write about her experiences with Gurdjieff and Ouspensky.
 It was this prompting that led Mrs. Popoff—and her close friend and companion Serge Kosuhoff—to purchase the former Pinnacle Hotel in Sea Cliff, NY, as a center for the transmission and practice of the Gurdjieff Work.

 Initially, she offered rooms to some of her Russian immigrants.
 But later, around 1970, as her role as a group leader became more established, she gathered a small community of students who lived with her at the house, including some who had taken the course from John Bennett at Sherborne.
 Her groups remained fairly independent from the Foundation and other work lineages, although Mrs. Popoff continued to work closely with Lord Pentland.
 “He trusts me,” she would say, regarding the loose sense of his supervision.
 During the years I worked with her, work periods were offered at the Pinnacle on weekends, with longer, 10-day sessions in the summer.